datasciencecampus/coffee-and-coding-ldn/README.md

 ## Our Next Event

+For a full schedule of future and past talks [see here](SCHEDULE.md).

 Our next meet up will be 11:00-12:30 on Thursday 27 Feb 2020 in Meeting Room 8.

-Art will be "breaking your brain with - λ (lambda calculus)".
+> Art will be "breaking your brain with - λ (lambda calculus)".
 Domain and Range:
-How functional programming can make data science easier.
-For the curious and the technical!
+> How functional programming can make data science easier.
+For the curious and
+> technical!

 ## About this repository